+EXHIBIT A to SR-NFX-2018-26

 NASDAQ Futures, Inc. (NFX) General Reference Guide

-Version 1.08 | 2018-3-25
+Version 1.09 | 2018--6-4

 Confidentiality/Disclaimer

 This Reference Guide is being forwarded to you strictly for informational purposes and solely for the purpose of developing or operating systems for your use that interact with systems of NASDAQ Futures, Inc. (NFXSM) and its affiliates (collectively, NFX).
 This specification is proprietary to NFX.